-I’m also going to mention, by way of shameless self promotion, that I have a bunch of holiday stories available in print and ebook form.
-You can find a list here on WMG Publishing’s website.
-The list also includes stories by others, including Dean and Fiction River.
-Check WMG’s site throughout December for free holiday podcasts and some specials (starting on Monday).
+I’m also going to mention, by way of shameless self promotion, that I have a bunch of holiday stories available in print, audio, and ebook form, under Rusch as well as Grayson.
+You can find a list on the WMG Publishing website.

 HOLIDAY RECOMMENDED READING LIST

 Allyn, Doug, “The Snow Angel,” Ellery Queen Mystery Magazine, January, 2014.
 Detective Dylan LaCrosse gets called to a crime scene outside a beautiful home.
 A dead girl, dressed as if she were going to prom, dies in the snow.
 She had waved her arms and legs before dying, and she looked like a perfect snow angel.

 Somehow, Doug, who is one of our best writers, imho, manages to throw a novel’s worth of twists and turns into this fantastic story.
 I thought it might be simply a good Doug Allyn story (and you know you’re in the hands of a great writer when good is exactly what we expect, and we hope for more) until the last section.
 And that section made the story absolutely perfect.
 Read this one.
 It is a holiday crime story, but you can enjoy it year round.